 After decades of living with someone and looking after their needs, their absence will require a major adjustment.
 With such a huge emotional investment involved, handling empty nest syndrome correctly can be very challenging.
-This is one of those situations where the right skill set can help us to maintain a positive outlook.
+This is one of those situations where the right life skill set can help us to maintain a positive outlook.

 Is it the end or a new beginning?

 Every new challenge contains a new opportunity.
 When we became parents most of us put aside our personal pursuits and passions, at least to some degree.
 Now, with empty nest syndrome we have an opportunity to rediscover those things.

 How many times over the years have you said: “I wish I had more time to…”?
 Well, with your new circumstances you do have more time.
 An empty nest can be the start of a whole new adventure if you have the skills to respond in a positive way.

 Depending on when you began your career as a parent, and how many children you have, the nest can empty sooner than you imagined.
 If you became a parent at 20 and only had one child, you could find yourself in this situation by the time you are 38 years old.

 In that case, your opportunities are almost endless.
 One thing’s for sure, the time goes by much faster than you think it will.
 There is a huge demographic of people whose children have already left home, or will be leaving soon.
 It’s important to acknowledge the fact that sooner or later you will see the other end of parenting and empty nest syndrome will set in.
 At that point your life will change.

 How you are affected by that changes brought on by empty nest syndrome will depend on whether you have planned ahead, or kept yourself in a state of denial.
 If you miss your kids when they go, that means you have done a good job as a parent.
 You have succeeded and that’s an amazing accomplishment.